joka-de/slass/README.md

 ## Install
 1. Open a shell.
 2. Create User for the server.
-For Security, leave the password disabled, so only root can log in.
+For Security, leave the password disabled.
+You can still login to this user using ssh with a keypair or from root using su.
 ```
 adduser a3server --gecos "" --disabled-password
 ```